danielhrisca/asammdf/documentation/benchmarks.rst

 Intro
 -----

-The benchmarks were done using two test files (for mdf version 3 and 4) of around 170MB.
+The benchmarks were done using two test files (available here https://github.com/danielhrisca/asammdf/issues/14) (for mdf version 3 and 4) of around 170MB.
 The files contain 183 data groups and a total of 36424 channels.

 *asamdf 2.6.3* was compared against *mdfreader 0.2.6* (latest versions from PyPI).